Cumberland Plateau Salamander

 Fun Facts:

-- Breeding male Cumberland Plateau Salamanders have large mental glands, which is a gland on the chin of certain male salamanders that produces secretions used in courtship.
+• Breeding male Cumberland Plateau Salamanders have large mental glands, which are glands on the chin of certain male salamanders that produce secretions used in courtship.

-Best places to see in Tennessee: Mature hardwood forests in northern Cumberland Mountains.
+Best places to see in Tennessee: Mature hardwood forests in the northern Cumberland Mountains.